strawberry-py/strawberry-py/docs/development/developing_modules.rst

 You have two options to install the forked repository.
 Option one is using **repository install** command, which would place it into the ``modules/`` directory.
-Option two is forking the repository manually using ``git`` commands.
+Option two is cloning the repository manually using ``git`` commands.

 .. code-block:: bash